Intelcom: Unsafe work conditions

-In 2020, delivery drivers in Ontario filed complaint against Amazon, its subcontractor Intelcom Express, and the company that hires drivers for Intelcom Express, Seven Seas Services Inc., due to unsafe work conditions.
+In 2020, delivery drivers in Ontario filed a complaint against Amazon, its subcontractor Intelcom Express, and the company that hires drivers for Intelcom Express, Seven Seas Services Inc., due to unsafe work conditions.
+Similar concerns arose in Sudbury, Ontario, where blocked street access caused disruptions.
+Intelcom stated that it had cross-validated their actions with the Greater Sudbury bylaw department to ensure compliance with zoning regulations.